thinkray/edu/README.md

 ## Introduction

-This is a version of the project "One-to-one Online Tutoring Platform", which is under development.
+This is the final version of the project "One-to-one Online Tutoring Platform".

-In this version, we implemented following features:

-1. Database structure
-2. Registration
-3. Login
-4. Logout
-5. Almost all of the APIs (except image upload) with permission check

-In this version, we completed the design of following pages:

-1. Home
-2. Log in
-3. Sign up

 ## Disclaimer of Warranty

-THIS IS A PROGRAM WHICH IS UNDER DEVELOPMENT AND THERE IS NO WARRANTY FOR THE PROGRAM.
+THERE IS NO WARRANTY FOR THE PROGRAM.

 THE DEBUG MODE OF THE PROGRAM IS ON BY DEFAULT.